-These To Kill a Mockingbird discussion questions are part of my novel unit.
-Some of the questions simply ask the reader to make inferences or offer an opinion.
+These To Kill a Mockingbird discussion questions one part of the unit.
+Some questions ask the reader to make inferences or offer an opinion.
 Others require in-depth analysis of quotes or literary elements.

 Set 1: To Kill a Mockingbird Discussion Questions